tianle91/astroturf/README.md

 Proposal
 - Merge scraper and trainer together, put behind a new trainer endpoint.
-  - Option to limit to most recent `n` comments.
+  - `GET` returns some info regarding status such as exists or not, last updated, updating, etc.
+  - `PUT` allows for request to update model.
-- Infer endpoint has resource not available as response.
+- Infer endpoint has resource not available as response to a `GET`.